 . -

-You are given an array called where denotes the balance of the th account.
-You are also given an array where denotes the th transaction request.
+You are given an array called where denotes the balance of the account.
+You are also given an array where denotes the transaction request.
 Each transaction request is a string of the form

 timestamp [withdraw|deposit] amount accountIdx